Skip to content

 9. Access to Documents

-Both the complainant and the respondent will have access to all documents submitted to the board from any source and advance access will be given whenever possible.
+Both the faculty and the student will have access to all documents submitted to the Hearing Board from any source and advance access will be given whenever possible.
 Whenever a party submits new evidence at the hearing, the Hearing Board may, at its discretion, grant an adjournment to give the other party an opportunity to review the material and prepare a rebuttal.

 10. Findings

-When possible and where applicable, after the Hearing Board has arrived at its decision, the findings will be given verbally to the respondent by the chair of the Hearing Board.
-At the board’s discretion the complainant may be allowed to hear the findings.
-Within ten business days of the hearing, the chair will issue to the involved parties written findings of fact, the decisions and/or recommendations of the board, and information about the appeal process.
+When possible and where applicable, after the Hearing Board has arrived at its decision, the findings will be given verbally to the student and faculty by the AISC Chair.
+Within ten business days of the hearing, the Chair will issue to the involved parties written findings of fact, the decisions and/or recommendations of the Hearing Board, and information about the appeal process.
+This will be sent via email.

-Possible recommendations / penalties are listed in Section IV of this document.
-Some recommendations will demand additional notifications, as specified there.
+Possible recommendations and penalties are listed in Section IV of this document.
+Some recommendations or penalties will demand additional notifications, as specified there.

-In the case that the findings recommend restriction of use of facilities, or of privileges, these findings will also be sent to the offices that control those facilities or privileges.
+In the case that a penalty is the restriction of the use of facilities, or of privileges, these findings will also be sent to the offices that control those facilities or privileges.

-In the case that the findings recommend that the student make restitution for their actions, the offices responsible for collecting that restitution will be notified, along with the Registrar’s office.
+In the case that a penalty requires the student to make restitution for their actions, the offices responsible for collecting that restitution will be notified, along with the Registrar’s office.

-In the case that the recommended sanction is suspension from the Institute, these findings will also be sent to the Registrar’s office, the Office of Undergraduate Advisement (if the student is an undergraduate), and the Office of Student Life.
+In the case that the penalty is suspension from the Institute, these findings will also be sent to the Registrar’s office, the Office of Undergraduate Advising (if the student is an undergraduate), and the Office of Student Affairs.

-In the case that the recommended sanction is dismissal from the Institute, these findings will also be sent to the Provost.
-If the Provost does impose this sanction, the Provost’s decision will at that time also be communicated to the Registrar, the Office of Undergraduate Advisement, and the Office of Student Life, with the caveat that this decision is subject to appeal.
+In the case that the recommended penalty is dismissal from the Institute, these findings will also be sent to the Provost.
+If the Provost chooses to impose this penalty, the Provost’s decision will at that time also be communicated to the Registrar, the Office of Undergraduate Advisement, and the Office of Student Affairs, with the caveat that this decision is subject to appeal.

 11. Adjudication